 SAN SEBASTIAN: After a short break in Bilbao, I am off to the Spanish city of San Sebastian as a VIP Tourist.
 The easiest way to become a VIP Tourist in Basque Country is to buy the San Sebastian Card.
 It costs 9 or 16 euro, depending how VIP you like to be.
 Actually I’m not here for art or shopping, I’m in San Sebastian to eat.
 And if I have time to do something else, I like to eat some more.

-All the stars.
 For those who don’t are familiar with the hard gastronomic facts; San Sebastian has some fabulous chefs making art of gastronomy.
 Of the seven Michelin-star restaurants with 3-stars in Spain, three are in this city holding a total of 16 Michelin stars.
-When it comes to these attractive stars, San Sebastian is only beaten by the Japanese city of Kyoto, and well ahead of cities like Paris and Lyon.
+When it comes to these attractive stars, San Sebastian is only beaten by the Japanese city of Kyoto.
+At the same time, well ahead of cities like Paris and Lyon.
 Here the famous chefs are the real VIPs.

-Taste of glory.
-Juan Mari Arzak, Pedro Subjana, Martin Berasategui and Andoni Atxa are the four Chefs each with three Michelin Stars, and many other receive the recognition from food critics and guests.
+Juan Mari Arzak, Pedro Subjana, Martin Berasategui and Andoni Atxa are the four Chefs each with three Michelin Stars.
+Many more receive the recognition from food critics and guests.
 It’s like a stream of honours year after year.
 For a taste of glory, book well ahead to be sure of a table, and you will never forget the three-hour meal – or the bill.